Vermont is the most beautiful place on earth, full stop. Ok, so there is also this fairytale mountain castle:

 I went to a cute old-fashioned diner in town for a late lunch, and then more ice cream.
 The following morning, the guest house owners suggested another breath-taking lake to check out before I headed home.
 It had finally stopped raining but mist still hung over it.
 There were only 4 cabins at one end; the rest was forest preserve.
 A trail beckoned but I would never hike alone due to fear of rapists/murderers/bears.
 Still, I couldn't resist the lure of that wide old logging road and walked as far as I dared.
 I tried to take photos but could not capture the look and feel of either the trail or the lake with my phone.
 I am not exaggerating when I say that lakeside was the most peaceful place I have ever been.
 It was all I could do to force myself to leave.
 And I live in a beautiful rural area, a tourist destination in itself.
 I don't take that for granted.
 But the NEK speaks to me in a way that nowhere else does.

-If I can finagle it financially, I'm going back in the fall foliage season, alone or, preferably, with someone to fuck and hike with so I can follow the siren call of those trails without fear.
+If I can finagle it financially, I'm going back in the fall foliage season, alone or, preferably, with someone to hike with so I can follow the siren call of those trails without fear.

 The View from the Kingdom has travelled the world with me and still resides in a place of honour on my coffee table.
 Someday, I will own property in the NEK, even if it is a log cabin and not a castle.